-Store-brand products aren't usually something to get excited about.
+Store-brand products usually aren't worth getting excited about.
 They're cheap and … that's about it.
-But Costco's Kirkland Signature brand of products are a bargain-hunter's dream because they are not only economical, but also often top-of-the-line.
+But Costco's Kirkland Signature brand of products are a bargain-hunter's dream because they are not only economical, they are also often top-of-the-line.

 Now, not every Kirkland product hits it out of the park (Charmin still beats Kirkland toilet paper by a mile), but there's a baker's dozen of food products with Costco's store label that often rank at the top of experts' lists — and our list too.